 Fuel surcharges are notoriously high on many of the flights via Aeroplan, making the value proposition ridiculous, as seen in the example above.

-Leverage time and flexibility
+Leverage time and flexibility for your Aeroplan Vacation

 The first thing I did when I was ready to book Business Class to Europe on Aeroplan was learn how far in advance Star Alliance carriers release seats to Aeroplan.
 Some airlines release seats 355 days in advance and some release seats 330-340 days out.
 I was able to confirm this by noodling around with the Aeroplan search engine to see how far in advance flights were bookable.
 Both Business Class and economy class are released at the same time in most cases, although a lot more economy class than Business Class.